boranseckin/asm/README.md

 The global variable is initialized as -1 and changed as 0 if equal, 1 if greater and 2 if less.

 ## Subroutines
+In addition to jumps, labels can be used to signify subroutines.
+A subroutine, when called, acts like a synchronous function.
+The frame is added on top of the call stack and executed until it returns by the `ret` instruction.

+When `ret` is found in a subroutine the program is returned to the next line where that subroutine is called.

+A subroutine can call itself or other subroutines.
+In case of multiple subroutine calls, `ret` will only returns the last subroutine call.
+In theory, with this method, infinite amount of subroutine calls can be called (until the system runs out of memory) and recursion can be easily achieved.

+`ret` should only be used in a subroutine call.
+Using it outside a subroutine will cause your program to terminate with an error.
+Other the other hand, if a subroutine is not returned by `ret` (for example, ended or jumped), it will not cause any problem and the unused pointers will be freed.

 ## Author
 - Boran Seckin